By Paula Parker

 Below is a picture of the ladder and the maze of ropes you will have to negotiate if entering Maya Bay from Loh Samah Bay before construction of the new floating pontoon and walkway..

 On low tide and during the high season when the seas are calm this is probably quiet safe, however on high tide during low season it can be dangerous.

 On a trip a few years back, we were told that we couldn’t get to Maya Bay as the seas were too rough and that we would have to go in the back way via Loh Samah Bay.

 At first the water in the bay seemed relatively calm, but that changed quickly.
 As we swam closer to the rock wall where the ladder is positioned the calmness of the bay changed into what felt like being in a washing machine.

-It was at this point we realized what the maze of ropes hanging from the rock walls were used for.
+It was at this point we realised what the maze of ropes hanging from the rock walls were used for.

 The ropes are used to hang on for dear life or alternatively get washed into the rock wall.

 Consequently from trying to hold on to the ropes while trying to pull myself closer to the ladder my legs were swept from under me and repeatedly pounded on rocks that are hidden under the surface of the water.